Membership Privacy Risks of Sharpness Aware Minimization: Experimental setup

 \subsection{$\mathcal{I}_{ent}$ experiment}

 Here we discuss how test data points were grouped into 5 buckets according to different $\mathcal{I}_{ent}$ levels.
 Bucket 5 contains highest $\mathcal{I}_{ent}$ level, and is composed of test points where all 500 training points have 0 influence score.
 This means that the prediction output for that test point does not change had the model been trained without any one particular training data point.
-Because influence scores for all training points are equal, these test points have highest $\mathcal{I}_{ent}$ \footnote{When actually calculating $\mathcal{I}_{ent}$ with our formula ~\eqref{entr}, this evaluates to 0 due to normalization to probabilities, but represents highest value}.
-Figure ~\ref{fig:entdist} displays distribution of $\mathcal{I}_{ent}$ for remaining test data points.
+Because influence scores for all training points are equal, these test points have highest $\mathcal{I}_{ent}$ \footnote{When actually calculating $\mathcal{I}_{ent}$ with \Cref{entr}, this evaluates to 0 due to probability normalization, but represents highest value.}. \Cref{fig:entdist} displays distribution of $\mathcal{I}_{ent}$ for remaining test data points.
 We group those above 6.1 into bucket 4.
 For the rest of the points, we calculate the mean and standard deviation and use them for grouping.
 We group points below $-0.4\sigma$ from the mean into bucket 1, points between $-0.4\sigma$ and $0.4\sigma$ into bucket 2, and points above $0.4\sigma$ into bucket 3.
 Final number of test points in each buckets are [Bucket 1: 1924, Bucket 2: 2996, Bucket 3: 2392, Bucket 4: 535, Bucket 5: 2153].
+For SAM's buckets, final number of test points are [Bucket 1: 1913, Bucket 2: 3181, Bucket 3: 2548, Bucket 4: 502, Bucket 5: 1856].
+Number of overlapping indices were [Bucket 1: 1116, Bucket 2: 1625, Bucket 3: 1199, Bucket 4: 133, Bucket 5: 1678].